mclaeysb/allmaps/packages/leaflet/README.md

 map.addLayer(warpedMapLayer)
 ```

-When adding this WarpedMapLayer to the Leaflet map, the Georeference Annotation will be Georeferenced Map specified by the Georeference Annotation will be rendered as part as the WarpedMapLayer on the Leaflet map.
+When adding this WarpedMapLayer to the Leaflet map, the Georeferenced Map specified by the Georeference Annotation will be rendered as part of the WarpedMapLayer on the Leaflet map.

 Specifying a Georeference Annotation when creating a WarpedMapLayer (as is done above) is optional.
 A Georeference Annotation can also be added at a later stage using the functions `addGeoreferenceAnnotation()` or `addGeoreferenceAnnotationByUrl()`.
 Here's an example of the first using `fetch()` and `then()`.